CWE-211: Information Exposure Through External Error Message

 Description

-The software performs an operation that triggers an external diagnostic or error message that is not directly generated by the software, such as an error generated by the programming language interpreter that the software uses.
+The application performs an operation that triggers an external diagnostic or error message that is not directly generated or controlled by the application, such as an error generated by the programming language interpreter that the software uses.
 The error can contain sensitive system information.

 Architecture and Design